Jayasri44/Terraform/README.md

 Credentials : give your Credential
-Branch Specifier: main ( branch name where the files are stored ) Script Path: jenkinsfile (path name where the script is written)
+Branch Specifier: main ( branch name where the files are stored ) Script Path: jenkinsfile (path name where the script is written) After filling all this then click on apply and save it